Concurrency best practices

 - Only create a separate version for new long-term projects:

 If you’re performing a quick fix, you should use the Save option to save a revision of the current version.
-Only use the Save As option to create a separate version based on the published version for development of new projects. - Save revisions to your current version frequently, and avoid multiple versions for the same project:
+Do not use the Save As option for minor changes.
+Only use Save As to create a separate version based on the published version when starting development of new, long-term projects. - Save revisions to your current version frequently, and avoid multiple versions for the same project:

 Save your changes frequently to a new project’s version with the Save option, not Save As.
-Creating multiple new versions during development can result in confusion when it is time to reconcile your changes to the published version and then publish them.
-Also, notifications of updates on a version only appear to other users who are logged into that version. - Make small changes, publish often:
+Creating multiple new versions during development causes confusion when reconciling your changes to the published version and publishing them.
+Only users logged into that version receive update notifications. - Make small changes, publish often:

 Keep your development version changes small and publish often to reduce the impact on your peers.
 This will make it easier to troubleshoot any errors and revert changes. - Your changes supersede the changes of others: